otacke/snordians-simple-h5p-stats/README.md

 # SNORDIAN's Simple H5P Stats

 ## Installation
+1) Download snordians-simple-h5p-stats.zip from https://github.com/otacke/snordians-simple-h5p-stats/releases/latest.
-Install Simple H5P Stats on your Wordpress instance by uploading the zip file and activate it.
+2) Install the plugin on your Wordpress instance by uploading the zip file and activate it.
 Done.

 ## Setup
 Once activated, the plugin will log hits to all H5P content types that you provide access to on your WordPress blog.
 However, it will not count calls from admins or from the content creators themselves if logged it in order to not mess with the statistics.